c9sa/SafeWatchv2/README.md

 This project is being rebuilt from a hackathon prototype into a more structured, scalable, and observable AI agent system.

-## Overview

-SafeWatch is designed to solve a common problem in community safety reporting: online posts may contain useful public safety information, but they are often unstructured, vague, duplicated, exaggerated, or unrelated to actual local incidents.

-The system uses an agentic workflow to process each report through multiple stages:

-1. Crawl source posts from public platforms
-2. Store the untouched raw post
-3. Clean and extract incident details
-4. Classify the incident category, authenticity, and severity
-5. Decide whether to publish, reject, or retry classification
-6. Log every agent step for observability
-7. Publish approved incidents to a public-facing table or dashboard

 ## System Architecture

 ```text